-- FBWS water and wastewater systems at Fort Bliss located near El Paso, Texas and extending into southeastern New Mexico; - TUS water and wastewater systems at Joint Base Andrews in Maryland;
+Subsidiary Military Base Type of System Location FBWS Fort Bliss Water and Wastewater Near El Paso, Texas and extending into southeastern New Mexico TUS Joint Base Andrews Water and Wastewater Maryland ODUS Fort Lee Wastewater Virginia ODUS Joint-Base Langley Eustis and Joint Expeditionary Base Little Creek-Fort Story Water and Wastewater Virginia PSUS Fort Jackson Water and Wastewater South Carolina ONUS Fort Bragg, Pope Army Airfield and Camp Mackall Water and Wastewater North Carolina ECUS Eglin Air Force Base Water and Wastewater Florida FRUS Fort Riley Water and Wastewater Kansas

-- ODUS wastewater system at Fort Lee in Virginia and the water and wastewater systems at Joint-Base Langley Eustis and Joint Expeditionary Base Little Creek-Fort Story in Virginia ("TRADOC"); - PSUS water and wastewater systems at Fort Jackson in South Carolina; - ONUS water and wastewater systems at Fort Bragg, Pope Army Airfield and Camp Mackall, North Carolina; and - ECUS water and wastewater systems at Eglin Air Force Base in Florida expected to begin operation in the spring of 2017 pursuant to a contract awarded in July 2016.
+ASUS is expected to begin operations at Fort Riley in 2018 pursuant to a contract awarded in September 2017.

 Certain financial information for each of AWR's business segments - water distribution, electric distribution, and contracted services - is set forth in Note 15 to the Notes to Consolidated Financial Statements of American States Water Company and its subsidiaries.
-AWR's water and electric distribution segments are not dependent upon a single or only a few customers.
+AWR's water and electric utility segments are not dependent upon a single or only a few customers.
 The U.S. government is the primary customer for ASUS's contracted services.
 ASUS, from time to time, performs work at military bases for other prime contractors of the U.S. government.

-The revenue from AWR's segments is seasonal.
+A large portion of the revenue from AWR's segments is seasonal.
 The impact of seasonality on these AWR businesses is discussed in more detail in Item 1A.
 "Risk Factors."